 When We’re Struggling to Trust God

 I don’t know if Daniel ever struggled to trust God in his difficulties.
 The Bible doesn’t indicate that he did, but perhaps there were moments.
-What we do know is he didn’t rely on his own strength or wisdom.
+What we do know is that he didn’t rely on his own strength or wisdom.
 He prayed continually for God’s help (Dan.
 6.10).
 And through it all, Daniel gave the glory to God (Dan.
 2.28-30).

 But what about you?
 Are you faced with some hardship?
 Maybe someone has sinned against you in grievous ways?
 Maybe you have received an unwanted medical diagnosis or lost someone close to you.
-Whatever it is, life has gotten hard and you’re struggling to trust God.
+Whatever it is, life has gotten hard, and you’re struggling to trust God.

 What can help you and me in those difficult times?
 What can we remember that Daniel understood?

 Daniel knew that what God had promised, He would do (Dan.
 9.1-2).
-But He didn’t take an oh-well-God-will-do-what-he’ll-do attitude, he prayed (Dan.
+But he didn’t take an oh-well-God-will-do-what-he’ll-do attitude; he prayed (Dan.
 9.3) and allowed God to use him in the process.

 If you’re a believer, God’s promises are true for you, too.
 And they’re true for me.
 He has a plan and a purpose in it all.
 There are ways He wants to use us.
 Maybe our lives won’t change the course of history as a whole.
 But our responses to the tests and trials we face may alter the course of someone’s individual life or eternal destiny.